SAADTUNGEKAR/MICROSOFT_EXCEL_PROJECTS/README.md

 This GitHub repository contains a project that focuses on store data analysis using Microsoft Excel.
 In this project, we have leveraged the power of Excel's features, including pivot tables and appealing interactive pivot charts, to gain valuable insights from the provided store data. project overview
 The analysis is broken down into the following key steps:
-Data Cleaning
+Data Cleaning,
-Data Processing
+Data Processing,
-Data Analysis
+Data Analysis,
-Interactive Dashboard
+Interactive Dashboard,
-Insights
+Insights,

 This project demonstrates the power of Excel for store data analysis and visualization.
 The provided steps and interactive dashboard offer a comprehensive overview of our findings and insights.
 We hope you find this project informative and valuable for your own data analysis endeavors.